Basuto Gun War: Prelude

-Morosi's Revolt
+Moorosi's Revolt

 The Cape government immediately began to undermine the traditional power structures of the Basuto.
 Under the terms of the Mercantile Law of 1871, trade was restricted to those in possession of a government license.
 In 1872, it implemented the responsible government system, under which the governor's legislative powers were transferred to the Cape Parliament.
 The Basuto were neither consulted nor formally informed.
 They were also barred from participating in the parliament unless they accepted to completely abandon their traditional laws and customs, a condition they deemed unacceptable.
 From that point on, Letsie I and the Governor's Agent in Basutoland, Colonel Griffith, became embroiled in a power struggle.
 The Cape-appointed magistrates were given autonomy in enforcing colonial legislation as they saw fit.
 The magistrates interfered with land disputes, when the Basuto previously held exclusive rights on land allocation.
 Authority over marriage disputes and disputes between the Basuto and white residents were likewise transferred to magistrates' courts.
 Basuto prophetesses claimed to have communicated in their dreams with the spirit of Moshoeshoe, who had become increasingly angry with the white man's interference in Basuto affairs.

 The southern corner of Basutoland was settled by the Baphuthi people.
-Their chief Morosi was once a tributary ruler of Moshoeshoe who had reluctantly merged his territory with British Basutoland in 1869.
-In 1877, the colonial authorities created the Quthing District and appointed Hamilton Hope as the magistrate to oversee the Baputhi, a move opposed by Morosi.
-In April 1878, the colonial authorities dispatched 80 African policemen and 700 Basuto warriors to apprehend Morosi's son Doda; the dispute was resolved peacefully.
-Hope was replaced by the more experienced John Austen, who was likewise distrusted by Morosi.
-Doda was finally imprisoned after being implicated in horse theft, his subsequent escape from captivity and Morosi's refusal to hand him over impelled Cape Colony prime minister Sir Gordon Sprigg to authorize the forced disarmament of the Baphuthi.
+Their chief Moorosi was once a tributary ruler of Moshoeshoe who had reluctantly merged his territory with British Basutoland in 1869.
+In 1877, the colonial authorities created the Quthing District and appointed Hamilton Hope as the magistrate to oversee the Baputhi, a move opposed by Moorosi.
+In April 1878, the colonial authorities dispatched 80 African policemen and 700 Basuto warriors to apprehend Moorosi's son Tota; the dispute was resolved peacefully.
+Hope was replaced by the more experienced John Austen, who was likewise distrusted by Moorosi.
+Tota was finally imprisoned after being implicated in horse theft, his subsequent escape from captivity and Moorosi's refusal to hand him over impelled Cape Colony prime minister Sir Gordon Sprigg to authorize the forced disarmament of the Baphuthi.
 Austen ordered Letsie I to assist the Cape in the campaign, threatening to hand over parts of Quthing to white settlers and establish garrisons of colonial troops in Basutoland.
 Letsie I reluctantly agreed.
 The fighting lasted for several months, as the Baphuthi had entrenched themselves in the isolated Mount Moorosi.
-On 28 November 1879, the colonial troops managed to reach the summit with ladders, killing Morosi in the final confrontation.
-Morosi's severed head was paraded in King William's Town, an act that shocked Letsie I.
+On 28 November 1879, the colonial troops managed to reach the summit with ladders, killing Moorosi in the final confrontation.
+Moorosi's severed head was paraded in King William's Town, an act that shocked Letsie I.